Cycling in Versilia: 5 routes to try and many others to invent

 Cycling is a much loved and practiced sport in Versilia and the geographical conformation of the territory allows you to vary the itineraries from the sea to the hills to the beautiful Apuan Alps, which has few equals in Italy.

-CYCLING ROUTE 1: Marina di Pietrasanta – Viareggio – Torre del lago – Marina di Vecchiano – Bocca del Serchio
+CYCLING ROUTE 1: Marina di Pietrasanta – Viareggio -Torre del lago – Marina di Vecchiano – Bocca del Serchio

-Start from the pier of Marina di Pietrasanta and walk along the Lungomare on the cycle path that reaches Viareggio, crossing the towns of Motrone, Focette and Lido di Camaiore.
+Start from the pier of Marina di Pietrasanta and walk along the Lungomare on the cycle path that reaches Viareggio, crossing the district of Motrone, Focette and Lido di Camaiore.
 At the end of Lido di Camaiore, you will find the Fossa dell’Abate canal and pass it on a small bridge, then the cycle path starts again along the entire Viareggio Promenade (3 km).
 The cycle path ends at the Burlamacca canal, beyond which you can see yachts and shipyards.

 Walk along Viale dei Tigli in the middle of the Levante Pinewood which is part of the Macchia Lucchese, one of the 7 estates of the “Natural Park of Migliarino, San Rossore and Massaciuccoli”.
-The cycle path remains on the right for the entire length of the Viale.
+The cycle path remains on the right for the entire length of the Avenue.
 Halfway along the avenue you can see the entrance and the park of the Villa Borbone, built in 1850 by Maria Luisa di Borbone, Duchess of Lucca.

 After 5.3 km, follow the cycle path which turns right along Viale Kennedy towards Marina di Torre del Lago Puccini.
-After the cycle path, 300 meters before the roundabout on the Marina, you must cross the avenue and take a fairly wide dirt road on the left that leads to Marina di Vecchiano (after 4 km).
+After the cycle path, 300 meters before the roundabout on the Marina, you have to cross the avenue and take a fairly wide dirt road on the left that leads to Marina di Vecchiano (after 4 km).